bradj00/better-erc20-watcher/README.md

-Some market data provided by CoinGecko! ❤️
+Some market data provided by CoinGecko! ❤️<br>

-Some blockchain data provided by Infura! ❤️
+Some blockchain data provided by Infura! ❤️<br>

-Some blockchain data provided by Etherscan! ❤️
+Some blockchain data provided by Etherscan! ❤️<br>